brandur/sorg/content/articles/soft-deletion.md

 RETURNING *;
 ```

 This does have a downside compared to `deleted_at` -- the process of selecting columns into `jsonb` isn't easily reversible.
-While it's possible to do so, it would likely involve building once-off queries for manual intervention.
+While it's possible to do so, it would likely involve building one-off queries and manual intervention.
 But again, that might be okay -- consider how often you're really going to be trying to undelete data.

 This technique solves all the problems outlined above: